C*-algebras of self-similar actions of groupoids on higher-rank graphs and their equilibrium states: Introduction

-In general, a Cuntz--Pimsner type algebra has a dry landscape of KMS states, admitting them in a few dynamics which are usually very difficult to compute.
-Our Cuntz--Pimsner algebra $\OO(G,\Lambda)$ is no exception due to fact that each KMS state of $\OO(G,\Lambda)$ restricts to a KMS state of $C^*(\Lambda)$ via the natural embedding $C^*(\Lambda)\hookrightarrow \OO(G,\Lambda)$, ensuring that $\OO(G,\Lambda)$ has even less KMS states than $C^*(\Lambda)$.
-The results in \cite{aHLRS, LY} make it clear that we should consider self-similar groupoid actions on strongly connected finite $k$-graphs, and that only the preferred dynamics will admit KMS states.
-Recall that the preferred dynamics is given by taking $r:=(\ln(\rho(B_1),\dots, \ln(\rho(B_k)))$, where each $\rho(B_i)$ is the spectral radius of the $B_i$ adjacency matrix of $\Lambda$.
+In general, Cuntz--Pimsner algebras admit KMS states at very few inverse temperatures with respect to the gauge dynamics and their values are difficult to compute.
+Our Cuntz--Pimsner algebra $\OO(G,\Lambda)$ is no exception due to fact that each KMS state of $\OO(G,\Lambda)$ restricts to a KMS state of the higher-rank graph algebra $C^*(\Lambda)$ via the natural embedding $C^*(\Lambda)\hookrightarrow \OO(G,\Lambda)$.
+Thus, the simplex of KMS states of $\OO(G,\Lambda)$ is a subset of the simplex of KMS states on $C^*(\Lambda)$.
+In the case of $C^*(\Lambda)$ it was shown in \cite{aHLRS} that the KMS states are non-trivial only at the inverse temperature $\beta=1$ in the direction of the preferred dynamics given by taking $r:=(\ln(\rho(B_1),\dots, \ln(\rho(B_k)))$, where each $\rho(B_i)$ is the spectral radius of the adjacency matrix $B_i$ of $\Lambda$.
 We note that the KMS states of $\TT(G,\Lambda)$ may not factor through $\OO(G,\Lambda)$ for general strongly connected $\Lambda$; this happens only for a small family of graphs that are coordinatewise strongly connected and that have rationally independent $\ln(\rho(B_i))$s.
 This means we need to study KMS states of $\OO(G,\Lambda)$ using a different approach.